• Home

 • Contact a Funeral Director to commence funeral arrangements.
 You will also need to check any Will for any special requests or prepaid Funeral arrangements which may have already been made.

 • Register the death at The Registry Office.
-Ideally get at least 10 copies of the death certificate.
+Ideally, get at least 10 copies of the death certificate..
+Be aware there is a waiting time for this, but you can book online, and get started here -> https://www.warwickshire.gov.uk/deaths

 • Advise any departments who may have been making payments to the deceased, such as Tax Credits, benefits, pensions etc.

-• Inform the Governments "Tell us Once" service to let multiple departments know at once.
+• Inform the Government "Tell Us Once" service to let multiple departments know at once.
+The Registrar should give you the relevant information or complete this online.for you.

 Want to know how we can help you?